lprakashv/notes/java/java-multithreading.md

 The return type of this method is Thread, it returns a reference of currently executing thread (who touched this method).
 It does not raise any exception.

-### `long getId()`
+### `long threadId()`

+!!! info "AI-generated"
-The thread ID is a positive long number generated when this thread was created.

-The thread ID is unique and remains unchanged during its lifetime.
-When a thread is terminated, this thread ID may be reused.
+The thread ID is a positive `long` generated when the thread is created.
+It is unique and unchanged during that thread's lifetime. `getId()` is deprecated since Java 19; use `threadId()` in current code.

+An ID is useful for diagnostics, not as a permanent application identity.

 ### `int getPriority()` and `void setPriority()`